jacksund/simmate/docs/getting_started/use_a_cloud_database/quickstart.md

 simmate config update "database.port=25061" simmate config update "database.options.sslmode=require"
 ```
-Alternatively, you can manually update the file `~/simmate/settings.yaml` (or `{conda_env}-settings.yaml`) with your connection details that align with the [Django format](https://docs.djangoproject.com/en/5.1/ref/settings/#databases).
+Alternatively, you can manually update the file `~/simmate/settings.yaml` with your connection details that align with the [Django format](https://docs.djangoproject.com/en/5.1/ref/settings/#databases).
 Your settings file should look like this:
 ``` yaml
 database:
   engine: django.db.backends.postgresql